 Limited partners of the Operating Partnership and the DownREIT Partnership have the right to require such partnership to redeem all or a portion of the OP Units/DownREIT Units held by the limited partner at a redemption price equal to and in the form of the Cash Amount (as defined in the partnership agreement of the Operating Partnership or the DownREIT Partnership, as applicable), provided that such OP Units/DownREIT Units have been outstanding for at least one year, subject to certain exceptions.
-UDR, as the general partner of the Operating Partnership and the DownREIT Partnership may, in its sole discretion, purchase the OP Units/DownREIT Units by paying to the limited partner either the Cash Amount or the REIT Share Amount (generally one share of common stock of the Company for each OP Units/DownREIT Unit), as defined in the partnership agreement of the Operating Partnership or the DownREIT Partnership, as applicable.
+UDR, as the general partner of the Operating Partnership and the DownREIT Partnership may, in its sole discretion, purchase the OP Units/DownREIT Units by paying to the limited partner either the Cash Amount or the REIT Share Amount (generally one share of common stock of the Company for each OP Unit/DownREIT Unit), as defined in the partnership agreement of the Operating Partnership or the DownREIT Partnership, as applicable.
 Accordingly, the Company records the OP Units/DownREIT Units outside of permanent equity and reports the OP Units/DownREIT Units at their redemption value using the Company's stock price at each balance sheet date.

-The following table sets forth redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership for the years ended December 31, 2019 and 2018 (dollars in thousands):
+The following table sets forth redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership for the years ended December 31, 2020 and 2019 (dollars in thousands):

-ber 31, 2019 2018 Redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership, December 31, 2018 \$ 972,740 \$ 948,138 Mark-to-market adjustment to redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership 183,884 43,552 Conversion of OP Units/DownREIT Units to Common Stock (134,031) (13,328) Net income/(loss) attributable to redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership 14,426 18,215 Distributions to redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership (32,270) (32,798) OP Units Issued 4,320 Vesting of Long-Term Incentive Plan Units 14,742 4,397 Allocation of other comprehensive income/(loss) (826) 244 Redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership, December 31, 2019 \$ 1,018,665 \$ 972,740
+Year Ended December 31, mber 31, 2020 2019 Redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership, beginning of year \$ 1,018,665 \$ 972,740 Mark-to-market adjustment to redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership (143,741) 183,884 Conversion of OP Units/DownREIT Units to Common Stock (12,666) (134,031) Net income/(loss) attributable to redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership 4,543 14,426 Distributions to redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership (34,149) (32,270) Vesting of Long-Term Incentive Plan Units 23,501 14,742 Allocation of other comprehensive income/(loss) 141 (826) Redeemable noncontrolling interests in the Operating Partnership and DownREIT Partnership, end of year \$ 856,294 \$ 1,018,665